zkopru-network/blind-find/README.md

 </p>

 # Blind Find v1
 *Blind Find* is a peer-to-peer network allowing private peer search proposed by Barry Whitehat and Kobi Gurkan.
 This repo implements the first version of Blind Find, **Blind Find v1**.
-Please read [Blind Find v1 Spec](specs/blind_find_v1.md) to learn how it works.
+Please read the [spec](specs/blind_find_v1.md) to learn how it works.

 ## Install
 You can install Blind Find either with [npm](#Install-with-npm) or building it from the [repo](#Build-from-the-repo).